Infectious Disease · Mycobacterial Infections

 Histoplasmosis: exposure to bird/bat droppings

-Sarcoidosis: bilateral hilar adenopathy without systemic infection
+Sarcoidosis: bilateral hilar adenopathy without caseation

 Lung Abscess: foul-smelling sputum and aspiration risk